yananchen1989/EmbodiedBench/README.md

 # 🖥️ Installation
 **Note: we need install three conda environments, one for EB-ALFRED and EB-Habitat, one for EB-Navigation, and one for EB-Manipulation.**

+You have two options for installation: you can either use `sh install.sh` or manually run the provided commands.
+After completing the installation with `install.sh`, you will need to start the headless server and verify that each environment is properly set up.

 Download repo
 ```
 git clone https://github.com/EmbodiedBench/EmbodiedBench.git